 What is Pidurangala Rock?

 Pidurangala Rock is an almost 200m tall rock that sits to the north of the much more popular Lion Rock (which is only 1 meter taller.)

 Pidurangala Rock which translates to “offered piles of Gold” is an important place for Buddhists and was first used as a Buddhist monastery.
 It is believed to date back to the reign of King Kasyapa before the first and second centuries – that’s pretty old!

-These days, the cave temple / Buddhist temple near the top of the hike is still visited by locals and tourist alike but most visitors come for the spectacular views of the surrounding area and Lion Rock!
+These days, the cave temple / Buddhist temple near the top of the hike is still visited by locals and tourists alike but most visitors come for the spectacular views of the surrounding area and Lion Rock!